 Rasha Al Aqeedi

-Senior Analyst and Program Head - Nonstate Actors - Human Security Unit
+Senior Analyst and Program Head, Human Security Unit

 Her commentary and publications focus on armed groups, radicalization, Middle Eastern geopolitics, and contemporary Iraqi politics and society.
 Her work has been featured in The Atlantic, The Independent, The National, The New York Times, and The American Interest.

 She is an alum of the University of Mosul and holds a Masters of Arts in Translation and Linguistics.

 U.S. Secretary of State Anthony Blinken and Iraqi Foreign Minister Fuad Hussein are set to hold a strategic dialogue Wednesday, but these talks will be anything but strategic.